 A visit to the Great Synagogue from Bucharest

-From 1992 the Great Synagogue hosts the Holocaust Memorial.
-The permanent exhibition features the most dramatic moments, the discriminatory measures and the pogroms from the Second World War from all over Romania.
+From 1992, the Great Synagogue hosts the Holocaust Memorial.
+The permanent exhibition presents the most dramatic moments, the discriminatory measures and the pogroms from the Second World War from all over Romania.
 Written testimonies, newspaper clips and photos are organized chronologically on the ground floor of the Synagogue.
 A true history lesson that becomes even more interesting with the help of the synagogue’s guide, an incredibly knowledgeable and kind lady that will answer all your questions.

 The Great Synagogue is closed on Saturdays.
 You can visit it from Monday to Thursday: 9 am – 3 pm; Friday and Sunday: 9 am – 1 pm.